roykillany/SnakeGame/README.md

 ## Getting Started

-To run this game open 'index.html' in your favorite web browser. (link coming soon)
+To run this game open 'index.html' in your favorite web browser.
+[Live Link][Snake]

+[Snake]: www.ursulachang.com/SnakeGame

 ## How yo Play